 This is a constant for most modern businesses and a significant cost.
 Working on a recent ISO 14001:2015 project with a small business, we discovered that over 40% of the business’s electricity bills were accrued outside of business hours.
 This can provide a business with real motivation and impetus to decrease those costs.
 The solution to mitigating the costs can be a combination of common sense and technological factors.
 Here are some tips:

-Designate a “champion.”
+Designate a “champion”

 In some cases, designating a responsible person, or “champion,” can give your employees a point of contact if they need more information or have questions on how to help save electricity.

-Use ‘’Smart technology.’’
+Use ‘’Smart technology’’

 Technological solutions can also help with saving electricity.
-Ensure room sensors are accurate and used, consider remote temperature control applications, consider LED and sensor lighting in your office, even consider the possibility of PoE (Power over Ethernet) lighting systems, where low consumption electricity can be transmitted over ethernet cables to provide an intelligent and sensor-led lighting solution for your office.
+Ensure room sensors are accurate and used, consider remote temperature control applications, consider LED and sensor lighting in your office, and even consider the possibility of PoE (Power over Ethernet) lighting systems, where low consumption electricity can be transmitted over ethernet cables to provide an intelligent and sensor-led lighting solution for your office.
 “Smart technology” looks sure to play a major part in reducing electricity consumption for businesses in the coming years.

 Natural gas consumption